AROA-DEV/TAK-Imagery/README.md

 Avaliable to in most android devaices ( do not download it from the Google app store go to the tak.gov page )
 ![ screenshot ATAK ](https://th.bing.com/th/id/OIP.J7YoZnGyuTBFxJwjFJm7YQHaF5?pid=ImgDet&rs=1)

-some devaices may need external gps I recomend the GotennaMESH
+some devaices may need external gps I recomend the GotennaMESH and meshtastic antenas for comunications

 # WINTAK ( Windows Team Awareness Kit )